ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 <properties
-   pageTitle="使用 Elasticsearch 做為 Service Fabric 應用程式追蹤存放區 | Microsoft Azure" description="描述 Service Fabric 應用程式如何使用 Elasticsearch 和 Kibana 來儲存、檢索和搜尋應用程式追蹤 (記錄檔)" services="service-fabric" documentationCenter=".net" authors="karolz-ms"
+   pageTitle="Using Elasticsearch as a Service Fabric application trace store | Microsoft Azure" description="Describes how Service Fabric applications can use Elasticsearch and Kibana to store, index, and search through application traces (logs)" services="service-fabric" documentationCenter=".net" authors="karolz-ms"